alghiffari10/Project-Tubes/README.md

 - Player can move with input user

-- Players can kill enemies by stepping on them
+- Player can kill enemy

 - Enemy can hit Player